minghuig/llm-chess-mcp-server/README.md

 - **new_game**: Start a fresh chess game
 - **make_move**: Make a move with automatic validation (supports UCI and SAN notation)
-- **get_game_state**: View the current board with rank/file labels, last move, turn, and game status
+- **get_game_state**: View the current board with rank/file labels, captured pieces, last move, turn, and game status

 ## Installation